uds214125/portfolio/index.md

 ## Welcome to ``Uday`` Architecture Portfolio

-You can use the [visit](https://github.com/uds214125/) to check and get other repositories informations.
+You can [visit](https://github.com/uds214125/) to check and get other repositories informations.